 - Low-rise hiking shoes: I personally prefer a low-rise hiking shoe for their lighter weight and flexibility whether hiking or backpacking, but to each their own.
 Like any other hiking boots, these shoes should have aggresive tread that can safely see you across various types of terrain.
 That can often include trail running shoes, which more and more long-distance ultralight hikers are opting for these days.

 - Waterproof or non-waterproof: Another feature that largely depends on preference is waterproofing.
 Unless, of course, you often hike in snow or wet conditions, in which case, definitely opt for waterproof hiking boots–you’re feet will be much more comfortable.
 If, however, you’re a fair-weather hiker, it’s mostly up to you whether you want waterproof boots or not.
 Waterproof hiking shoes don’t tend to be as breathable, and while they will keep your feet dry much longer than non-waterproof shoes, if you’re caught in a 4-hour deluge or have to cross a knee-high stream, you’re feet are definitely going to get wet either way.
 But for splashing across rocky streams, tromping through snow, or hiking through dewy grass or light rain, waterproof boots do come in handy.
+We like the On Cloudrock Edge Raw, but here are some other waterproof (winter) hiking boots.

 Tips for buying hiking boots